stuebersystems/doc.ezcastpro.en/docs/pro-dongle-d10/adv.settings.md

 #### ChromeCast {#Chromecast}

 Direct casting via Chromecast for Android and Chrome browser.
-Please be advised that when casting via Chromecast the EZCast Pro II device must connected to the internet.
+Please note that the EZCast Pro II device must be connected to the internet in order to cast via Chromecast.
 A comprehensive guide to using Chromecast can be found [here](chromecast.md).

 ![](/assets/img/Chromecast-support.png)